willmcgugan/codereviews/README.md

 The reviews will focus on API design and general architection of your project which a view to making them a) more maintainable b) future proof and c) user friendly, but will avoid anything that a linter could do for you.
 Reviews are intended to be constructive and hopefully give advice you can act on, but are in no way a "grade".

+I won't need to run your code to do a review and reviews aren't intended to fix bugs.

-Bear in mind that reviews will be **public** and will be published in the repo in a markdown file.
+All reviews will be **public** and will be published in the repo in a markdown file.
 An exception would be for any security issues, where I would notify you first.

 ## What projects can request a review?